gloe2019/buyIt/README.md

 - The backend server was built using the **MVC (model-view-controller) fromework**, with React acting as the view.
 Models were created using mongoose, then controllers and routes were implemented for the models.
 - The following models and associated controllers were created: `User`, `Product` `ShoppingCart`, `Order`
 #### Folder Structure
 - App logic was isolated in distinct folders show below.
 This was done intentionally to as it made development modular.
-I was ableo to work through from model->controller->view for each distinct model and add new files as necessary without affecting the rest of the application.
+I was able to work through from model->controller->view for each distinct model and add new files as necessary without affecting the rest of the application.
 ```
 BuyItServer
 │   tsconfig.json